jemikalajah123/incident-app-mw/README.md

 ### Start Development server with docker
 Make sure docker is installed on your local and is running.
 Start the development server on docker with the following commands;

-Run `cd libraryApp to navigate into the root directory.`
+Run `cd incident-app-mw `to navigate into the root directory.

-Run `docker-compose build from the root directory.`
+Run `docker-compose build` from the root directory.

-Run `docker-compose up from the root directory.`
+Run `docker-compose up` from the root directory.

 ### view the App
 Navigate to **http://0.0.0.0:8000/**.
 The app will not automatically reload if you change any of the source files.